ZhiangChen/virtual_shake_robot_pybullet/docs/VSR2_structure.md

 ## Configuration Files

-- **Physics and PyBullet Parameters Configuration Files**: Separate files for physics parameters (`changedynamics`) and PyBullet specific parameters (`setPhysicsEngineParameter`).
+- **Physics Parameter Files**: This file will contain the physics parameters managed by (`changeDynamics`), such as the coefficient of restitution and friction.
-- **VSR Structure Configuration File**: Specifies the VSR (Variable Stiffness Robot) structure, including geometric dimensions, mass distribution, inertia properties, and mesh file paths.
+- **VSR Structure Parameter File**: Specifies the VSR (Virtual Shake Robot) structure, including geometric dimensions, mass distribution, inertia properties, and mesh file paths.
-- **Simulation Configuration File**: Contains parameters for the simulation setup, including physical properties (mass, friction, restitution), PyBullet environment configurations, PID controller settings, and specific robot model parameters.
+- **Simulation Parameter File**: This file will contain  the parameters that will control the Physics Engine Settings, through (`setPhysicsEngineParameter`).

 This architecture facilitates detailed simulation and analysis of robotic systems, leveraging the power of ROS2 and PyBullet for comprehensive, realistic modeling.